mikependon/RepoDB.NET/pages/getstarted/installation.md

 > Install-Package RepoDb.SqlServer.BulkOperations
 ```

-Then call the bootstrapper to initialize the needed references.
+Then, call the bootstrapper to initialize the needed references.

 ```csharp
 RepoDb.SqlServerBootstrap.Initialize();